angular-university/courses/01-getting-started-with-angular2/01-mvc-hello-world/README.md

 ## Note on nodemon

-The Typescript watch functionality (`tsc -w`) is reported to have long delays in certain versions of node.
+The Typescript watch functionality (`tsc -w`) is reported to have long delays in certain versions of node / operating systems.
 To avoid any issues, all the watching functionality is done using `nodemon` instead.

 # Last but not least